metrotransit/shiny-basics/shiny-basics.md

                                       selected = xvars[1])),

 ```
-Here we have added our drop-down box. `selectizeInput` creates
+Here we have added our dropdown box. `selectizeInput` creates
 the selector.

-* The *inputId* should look familiar as the thing
-we want to graph, in the server.
+* The *inputId* is the name we use to access the variable in the server section.
 * The *label* is just that, what
 will appear on the screen above or next to the dropdown.
 * The *choices* for the dropdown are what we defined earlier, and the